Improper Treatment and/or Failure to Treat Lawyer in Miami

 Why Choose Us

-At Flanagan Personal Injury & Wrongful Death Law Firm, P.A., you come first.
+When you choose our firm to represent you, you will come first.
 We only accept a limited number of cases so we can dedicate 100% of our attention to each individual client.
 We custom-tailor our legal services according to the unique needs of each case, helping clients achieve the best possible results.
 Additionally, we only handle personal injury and wrongful death cases.
 This gives us laser-focus in our industry and an edge over the competition.
 If other firms in Miami have turned down your case, contact us.
 We don’t shy away from complex or difficult medical malpractice cases.

 The Definition of Improper Treatment and/or Failure to Treat